Buick Roadmaster: 1949–1953

 The Riviera was also notable for its popular optional "Sweepspear" chrome body side molding, which would soon become a Buick trademark.
-This chrome-plated strip started above the front wheel, after which it gently curved down nearly to the rocker panel just before the rear wheel, and then curved around the rear wheel in a quarter of a circle to go straight back to the tail-light.
+This chrome-plated strip started above the front wheel, then gently curved down nearly to the rocker panel just before the rear wheel, and then curved around the rear wheel in a quarter of a circle to go straight back to the taillight.
 The "Riviera trim", as it was initially called, was also made available on the Roadmaster convertible late in the model year.
-With a total of 88,130 sold, the all-time annual record for Roadmaster, the model accounted for 27% of all Buick sales, a high proportion despite its price that was only slightly less than a Cadillac Series 61.
+With 88,130 sold, the all-time annual record for Roadmaster, the model accounted for 27% of all Buick sales, a high proportion despite its price being slightly less than a Cadillac Series 61.

 The 1950 restyling featured a "toothy" grille.
 The Sweepspear design was made standard on most body styles at the beginning of the 1950 model year, and on the station wagon and a new long-wheelbase sedan mid-year.
 The long-wheelbase sedan was lengthened by 4 in).
-Like the convertibles, the Riviera and the long-wheelbase sedan came with power windows and power seats as standard equipment.
-Overall Roadmaster sales fell to 75,034, with Roadmaster's share of total Buick output plummeting to 12%.
+Like the convertibles, the Riviera and the long-wheelbase sedan came with power windows and seats as standard equipment.
+Roadmaster sales fell to 75,034, with Roadmaster's share of total Buick output plummeting to 12%.

-In 1951 the long-wheelbase sedan was also called a Riviera although it was not a hardtop.
-The Sedanet and regular wheelbase sedan were discontinued.
+For the 1951 model year, the long-wheelbase sedan was also called a Riviera, although it was not a hardtop.
+The regular wheelbase sedan were discontinued, alongside the Sedanet, with the fastback body style having become outdated by the turn of the decade.

 Styling changes were minimal in 1951 and 1952.
-Power steering was added as an option in 1952 and horsepower climbed to 170 primarily to a new four-barrel carburetor.
+Power steering was added as an option in 1952, and the engine rating climbed to 170 hp primarily to a new four-barrel carburetor.
 Sales continued to decrease to about 66,000 in 1951 and totaled 51,000 units in 1952.